-This course Part I unpacks the fundamentals of international law.
+The course explores the nature of international law and organizations and critically analyzes theories and evidence about the relationship between international law and state and non-state actors.
+Part I unpacks the fundamentals of international law.
 Our discussion will explore the sources of international law and evaluate competing perspectives on international law and politics.
-Part II examines the key issues and arenas of international law, focusing on (a) property rights and economic exchange, and (b) peace and war.
+Part II examines the key issues and arenas of international law, focusing on (a) economic exchange, and (b) peace and war.
 Emphasis in this part of the course will not only be on surveying salient topics in international law-ranging from law of the sea to trade to human rights to law of war-but on the international organizations in which these bodies of law are made, contested, and upheld.
 Part III considers emerging challenges, such as criminal responsibility and environmental protection.
-To illuminate key concepts, frameworks, and interactions between the state, law, and politics in the international domain, the professor will draw on a series of contemporary case studies.
+To illuminate key concepts, frameworks, and interactions between the state, law, and politics in the international domain, the professor will draw on case law and current events.